DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Tab, Tab, Attack.md

 ---
 ## Problem:
-We need to find a flag that is burried in folders.
+We need to find a flag that is buried in folders.

 Using 'Tab' to auto-complete is going to be crucial if we don't want to waste our life away.